 Leeds Autism AIM is a free service for autistic adults in Leeds who receive little or no funded support.
 It was founded in late 2014 by The Advonet Group (formerly Leeds Advocacy) and is co-led by a number of autistic adults and carers/parents of autistic adults.

 We developed the service after running some specialist autism advocacy and mentoring provision.
 It was set up with autistic adults because there was a need identified for ongoing support to help people achieve their potential.

-We offer three main services – advocacy, information and mentoring.
-We run a weekly drop-in at Lovell Park on Tuesday afternoons and, starting April 2017, a fortnightly one at the same venue for booked appointments and groups.
+We offer advocacy, information, peer support and mentoring.
+Normally, we run a weekly drop-in at Lovell Park on Tuesday afternoons and quieter fortnightly ones on Friday afternoons at the same venue for booked appointments and groups.

-We can offer advocacy support at our weekly drop-in on Tuesday afternoons, or at our fortnightly Friday hub session.
-Many of our paid staff are fully-trained advocates, some of whom are autistic themselves.
+We can offer advocacy support at our weekly drop-in on Tuesday afternoons, or at our weekly Friday hub session for booked appointments only, as well as online and by phone, email or text chat.
+Some of our paid staff do advocacy work, some of whom are autistic themselves.

 Our mentoring service provides one-to-one support by matching you to a specialist trained mentor.
 The mentor can meet with you to help identify goals and help to develop a plan to overcome barriers to achieving them.

 Some of our mentors are autistic themselves, whilst all of them receive awareness and mentoring training before they’re ready to be paired with a mentee.